drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-05/exercise.md

 >
 -->

 Almost done developing the new package.
 Soon we can move on to building the token collection contract, but before we do that we'll have to deal with `execute.rs`.
-We encountered it previously, when we bootstrapped `cw721-base` into our project locally, and modified there.
+We encountered it previously, when we bootstrapped `cw721-base` into our project locally, and modified it from there.

 ```rs
 fn transfer_nft(